liljencrantz/crush/README.md

     user         size modified                  type file
     liljencrantz   75 2020-03-07 17:09:15 +0100 file /home/liljencrantz/src/crush/build.rs

+The operator `%%` is used for performing globbing recursively into subdirectories.
+Another way of looking ath the same syntax is to say that `%` and `?` match any character except `/`, whereas `%%` also matches `/`.

+    # Count the number of lines of rust code in the crush source code
+    crush> lines src/%%.rs|count

 Wildcards are not automatically expanded, they are passed in to commands as glob objects, and the command chooses what to match the glob against.
+If you want to perform glob expansion in a command that doesn't do so itself, use the `:files` method of the glob object to do so:

+    crush> echo (%%.rs):files

 ### Regular expressions